The chicken or the egg?

 When I first started in Shotokan one of the first things that I was taught was how to do a standing punch.
 I was told that both fists must start at exactly the same time, and finish at the same time.
 Today however, I do things a little differently.

-For me the answer is, "the pulling fist must start first".
+For me the pulling fist starts first.

-Remember: Old ways, new ways, if they move you forward make use of them all".
+Remember: "Old ways, new ways, if they move you forward make use of them all."